kkwong44/wordpuzzles/README.md

 The following are the main processes to run the game.
 * Display description and game instruction
 * Display leader board for top 5 ranking
-* Ask player to play game
+* Ask player to play game or entering into simulation by the tester with a special word
 * Select a random word for each puzzle
 * Create puzzle grid and answer grid with random base values
 * The selected word needs to be inserted randomly for each puzzle
 * Display puzzle grid with clues about the word
-* Ask player to enter answer
+* Ask player to enter an answer or answer automatically in simulation mode
 * Validation on each answer and return result to player
 * Allow 3 attempts to solve each puzzle
 * Give further clue for each attempt